oclikeco/AI-Calendar/README.md

-# AI-Calendar
+# AI Todo-List
-A Calendar powered by LLM &amp; VLM, which helps you manage your schedules
+A Todo-List powered by LLM & VLM, which helps you manage your schedules